deepsidhpura777/pytorch_universal_trainer/README.md

 This repository contains a simple, easy to read and highly customizable distributed universal trainer in Pytorch.
 The documentation is extremely verbose since it is meant as a tutorial as well!
-Please patiently read the whole thing to learn the stuff quickly!
+Please patiently read the whole thing to learn the stuff quickly!!

 ## Introduction